tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 McSherry's paper](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf).

 The positive reason for using a single thread is that CPUs are quite fast actually, and the reports of Moore's Law demise are somewhat overstated.
-A single core can easily to 1mil TPS if:
+A single core can easily scale to 1mil TPS if:

 - you keep that core busy with the useful work and move everything else off the hot path,
 - you use the core efficiently and do your home work with cache line aligned data structures, memory